Certificate of Sponsorship (COS)

 A Certificate of Sponsorship (CoS) is a digital document that serves as the foundation for UK work visa applications.
 This electronic record, issued by licensed UK employers, confirms that a suitable candidate has been offered a genuine job that meets UK immigration requirements.
 The CoS contains essential details including the applicant's personal information, employer details, job specifics, and a unique reference number used by UK Visas and Immigration (UKVI) for verification purposes.

-The Certificate of Sponsorship acts as a crucial bridge between UK employers and international talent, enabling businesses to recruit skilled workers from around the world while ensuring compliance with UK immigration law.
+The Certificate of Sponsorship is the link between UK employers and international talent, allowing businesses to recruit skilled workers from around the world while complying with UK immigration law.

 After assignment, the CoS must be used within 3 months, and the worker must not apply more than 3 months before the job’s start date shown on the CoS.